temperlang/temperlang-blog/posts/generically-speaking.md

 That array! *Quel désarroi?!*

-To translate well across programming languages, we need to impose some order on generic operations like&mdash;well&mdash;ordering.
+Temper aims to translate well to all the other programming languages.
+To do that, we need to impose some order on generic operations like&mdash;well&mdash;ordering.
 The more generic the code, the more important context is.
-Join us as we pick over a soup of generic jargon: runtime type information, monomorphization, inheritance and erasure.
-Finally we'll discuss how some type declaration tweaks lets Temper translate well to many many languages.
+Join us as we look at languages' differing approaches to genericity and find some novel tweaks that let us translate generic functions well to many many languages.

 <!-- more -->